AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Video and photographs for public relations and communications, situational awareness, post-disaster mapping.

-**Operational Examples:** Collecting video footage of the scale of the Kutapalong Refugee Camp in Bangladesh, for use in the "Safe for Humanity" informational campaigns.
+**Operational examples:** Collecting video footage of the scale of the Kutapalong Refugee Camp in Bangladesh, for use in the "Safe for Humanity" informational campaigns.

 **Summary:** The Canadian Red Cross Society has shot drone photos and video in many countries around the world, including Bangladesh, Mozambique, Haiti, South Sudan, Uganda, Congo, Nepal.
 This aerial imagery is largely used to support public messaging and communications campaigns.
 Drone imagery was also used to facilitate overall operational awareness during the Mozambique flood response in 2019.